JulieMIYA/onlineMemo/README.md

 Users can register, login, create events in the memo book, edit or delete any events any users like.
 -----------------------------------------------------------------------------------------------------
 1. Firstly, the MySQL DB need to be created.
-Name of the database:todo, (for the lists of events) name of one table:users,   (for the users) name of another table:todo.
+Name of the database:todo.

+name of one table:users,   (for the users);
+name of another table:todo (for the lists of events).
 2. The schema for two tables : todo(id, username, title, description, due_date, create_date, label, progress),
       type of the field: